-Priority for admission and potential scholarship awards will be given to applicants whose completed applications are received by March 1st.
+Priority for admission, potential scholarship awards and graduate assistantships will be given to applicants whose completed applications are received by March 1st.
 Completed applications received on March 2nd through July 31st will be considered as they are received.

 Is financial assistance available to incoming students?

 Work-study, Federal Direct Stafford/Ford loans and other financial aid opportunities are available through the financial aid office in the Graduate Medical Sciences office.
-Additionally, Provost Scholarships may be available to incoming students who have demonstrated outstanding academic conduct in their previous course of study.
-No application is required for this award.
+Additionally, Provost Scholarships or part-time graduate assistantships may be available to incoming students who have demonstrated outstanding academic conduct in their previous course of study.
+No application is required for these awards.